Bud Spencer: Personal life

-Spencer married Maria Amato in 1960, with whom he had three children: Giuseppe (1961), Cristiana (1962) and Diamante (1972).
+Spencer married Maria Amato in 1960, with whom he had three children.
 After appearing in Più forte, ragazzi!, Spencer became a jet airplane and helicopter pilot.
 He founded Mistral Air in 1984, an air-mail company that also transports pilgrims, but later sold it to Poste Italiane.
-Spencer's grandson, Carlo Pedersoli, Jr., is a mixed martial arts fighter currently signed the Ultimate Fighting Championship.
+Spencer's grandson, Carlo Pedersoli Jr., is a mixed martial arts fighter currently signed to the Ultimate Fighting Championship.

 Death

 Spencer died aged 86 on 27 June 2016 in Rome.
 Spencer's son Giuseppe Pedersoli stated that his father "died without pain in presence of his family, and his last word was 'grazie'".
 He was buried at the Campo Verano cemetery in Rome.

 Legacy

-Spencer posthumously received the America Award in 2018 from the Italy-USA Foundation.
+Spencer posthumously received the America Award in 2018 from the Italy–USA Foundation.

 In Hungary, where his films were hugely popular during the communist regime, a larger-than-life-sized bronze statue of Spencer created by sculptor Szandra Tasnádi was unveiled on 11 November 2017 in downtown Budapest, with Spencer's daughter Cristiana in attendance.
-The statue's pedestal bears the inscription "Mi sohasem veszekedtünk" ("We Never Fought"), a quote from Terence Hill's eulogy referring to their long-lasting friend- and partnership.
+The statue's pedestal bears the inscription Mi sohasem veszekedtünk ("We never argued"), a quote from Terence Hill's eulogy referring to their long-lasting friend- and partnership.

 A beat 'em up video game titled Bud Spencer & Terence Hill: Slaps and Beans, closely based on Spencer and Hill's cinematic work, was developed by the Italian firm Trinity Team srls and first published by the German firm Buddy Productions GmbH in 2018.

 In 2021, the Bud Spencer Museum opened in Berlin.

+Bud Spencer Square is in Edinburgh.